 - The UE includes the PC5 Capability for V2X (i.e. LTE PC5 only, NR PC5 only, both LTE and NR PC5) as part of the "5GMM capability" in the Registration Request message.
 The AMF stores this information for V2X operation.
 The PC5 Capability for V2X indicates whether the UE is capable of V2X communication over PC5 reference point and which specific PC5 RAT(s) it supports.

+- The AMF obtains the V2X Subscription data as part of the user subscription data from UDM during UE Registration procedure using Nudm_SDM service as defined in clause 4.2.2.2.2 of TS 23.502 [7].